yakimovim/vscode-check-npm-updates/README.md

 ## Features

 The extension is activated every time you open a new workspace.
 It looks for `package.json` files in all subfolders of the folders of workspaces.
-But `node_modules` folders are excluded from the search.
+But `node_modules` and `bower_components` folders are excluded from the search.
 Also, you can run it at any moment using a keyboard shortcut.

 You can change number of simultaneously displayed notifications by adjusting `checkNpmUpdates.maximumNumberOfNotification` configuration setting.
 A negative value means that all notifications will be displayed.